 Reporting Requirements while on OPT

 Make sure that MyUAlbany has the e-mail address you read regularly and that you respond to ISSS emails.
 ISSS and DHS/SEVIS will contact you by email in the event of regulatory changes and/or if you have not updated your information with our office.
-While on OPT, you must:
+While on OPT you must:

 Update your SEVIS USA address in MyUAlbany to your place of physical residence.
 Please also keep your email (including an alternate email) and phone number up to date.
 For information on how to make these updates, please view our Reporting Requirements page.

 Students on OPT are required to report any changes to personal/contact information (including but not limited to name changes, email, phone number, and address), employment information (including but not limited to new employment, employer changes, end of employment, employer name, address, supervisor contact information, position, and how the employment relates to the student’s program of study) and changes in status (including changes of status to H1B, permanent residency, departure from US, etc…).
 To report employment updates, please fill in the OPT Employment Reporting Form.

 Students are required to report any of the above changes to ISSS/DHS within 10 days.

 In order to maintain status on OPT F-1 students must be "fully employed" in work/training directly related to their major.
-Paid, unpaid, and other volunteer activities may count as qualifying training under OPT as long as the employment meets all requirements, including that the student is working at least 20 hours per week in a position directly related to the student’s major.
-This “volunteering” should be reported to ISSS and stops the unemployment count.
+Paid, unpaid, and other volunteer activities may count as qualifying training under OPT as long as the training/employment meets all requirements, including that the student is working at least 20 hours per week in a position directly related to the student’s major.
+This “volunteering” should be reported to ISSS as training and stops the "unemployment clock."

 If you are at risk of exceeding 90 days of unemployment please consult an ISSS advisor.
-Exceeding unemployment is considered a violation of F-1 status, meaning that a student’s F-1 status may be terminated by a DHS official at any time and/or future benefits may be denied to the student if those benefits depend upon maintaining F-1 status.
+Exceeding unemployment is considered a violation of F-1 status, meaning that a student’s F-1 status may be terminated automatically or by a DHS official at any time; and/or future benefits may be denied to the student if those benefits depend upon maintaining F-1 status.

-Travel While OPT is Pending
+International Travel While OPT is Pending

 Travel outside of the United States while an application is pending with USCIS is strongly discouraged.
-Once you have completed your studies, you need documentation showing continuing status in order to re-enter the U.S. For F-1 students on OPT, the proof that USCIS has granted you continuing status is the EAD card.
+Students must show all required documentation needed to re-enter the U.S. For F-1 students on an approved period of OPT that documentation includes the EAD card.
 Consult an ISSS advisor before making any international travel plans while applying for OPT and/or while the application is pending.

-Travel After OPT is Approved
+International Travel After OPT is Approved

 Health Insurance While on OPT

 If at any point on OPT you need insurance coverage contact [email protected] to find out if you are eligible for insurance through the University.
 Health insurance through ISSS is only available to students in F-1 status; if you change status this can impact your coverage.
 Please plan accordingly and email [email protected] for more information.

 H-1B Cap-Gap Extension

-If a student has a timely filed H-1B petition requesting an employment start date of October 1 of the following fiscal year, the student may be eligible for a “cap-gap extension” of the duration of F-1 status and/or work authorization.
+If a student has a timely filed H-1B petition requesting an employment start date of October 1 for the following fiscal year the student may be eligible for a “cap-gap extension” of the duration of F-1 status and/or work authorization.
 The extension of duration of status and work authorization will terminate upon the rejection, denial, or revocation of the H-1B petition filed on the student’s behalf.
 The only proof that students will receive of their cap-gap extension is a new I-20 from ISSS.
-If you believe you are eligible for a cap-gap extension, please contact ISSS to request a new I-20 and include any proof of filing and/or receipt notice(s) from USCIS.
+If you believe you are eligible for a cap-gap extension please contact ISSS to request a new I-20 and include any proof of filing and/or receipt notice(s) from USCIS.
 Please remember that ISSS cannot advise on H1b applications or a H1b status in any way.